Mora, New Mexico

+Mora or Santa Gertrudis de lo de Mora is an unincorporated community and census-designated place (CDP) in Mora County, New Mexico, United States.
+It is the seat of Mora County.
+It is located about halfway between Las Vegas and Taos on Highway 518, at an altitude of 7180 ft.
+As of the 2020 census, the population of Mora was 547, down from 656 in 2010.

-Mora includes three plazas and four settlements: Mora proper, Cleveland (originally named San Antonio), Chacon, and Holman (without a plaza, and originally named Agua Negra) lying between Chacon and Cleveland.
+The Mora area includes three plazas and four settlements: Mora proper (corresponding to the CDP); Cleveland (originally named San Antonio), 2 mi to the northwest; Chacon, 11 mi north of Cleveland; and Holman (without a plaza, and originally named Agua Negra) lying between Chacon and Cleveland.
 In the mid-19th century, there were two settlements, Upper and Lower Mora.